Blueprint for a Democratic Republic - The Renewal

 • Lower Court Reform – merit-based panels for appointments; no pure presidential control.

-VI.
+VII.
 Money in Politics & Lobbying Reform

 Intent: Remove big money and restore equal influence for citizens.